Peter Füri: Career

 A well-documented curiosity was the fact that during the winter break of their 1963–64 season the team travelled on a world tour.
 This saw them visit British Hong Kong, Malaysia, Singapore, Australia, New Zealand, French Polynesia, Mexico and the United States.
 First team manager Jiří Sobotka together with 16 players and 15 members of staff, supporters and journalists participated in this world tour from 10 January to 10 February 1964.
 Team captain Bruno Michaud filmed the events with his super-8 camara.
 The voyage around the world included 19 flights and numerous bus and train journeys.
 Club chairman, Lucien Schmidlin, led the group, but as they arrived in the hotel in Bangkok, he realised that 250,000 Swiss Francs were missing.
 The suitcase that he had filled with the various currencies was not with them.
-He had left it at home, but fortunately Swiss Air were able to deliver this to him within just a few days.
+He had left it at home, but Swiss Air were able to deliver this to him within just a few days.
 During the tour a total of ten friendly/test games were played, these are listed in their 1963–64 season.
 Five wins, three draws, two defeats, but also three major injuries resulted from these test matches.
 An eye injury for Walter Baumann, a knee injury for Bruno Michaud and a broken leg for Peter Füri himself, soon reduced the number of players to just 13.
+The injury cost Füri an entire year of his football career.

 Between the years 1961 and 1966 Füri played a total of 127 games for Basel scoring a total of three goals.
 71 of these games were in the Nationalliga A, 14 in the Swiss Cup, ten in the european competitions (Cup of the Alps, European Cup Winners' Cup, UEFA Intertoto Cup) and 32 were friendly games.
 He scored two goals in the domestic league and the other was scored during the test games.

+Füri ended his football career as player-manager with SC Binningen between 1966 and 1968.

+Private life and death

-Füri ended his football career as player-manager with SC Binningen between 1966 and 68.
-Füri was a qualified electrician and worked up until his retirement as head of department in the distribution center for Coop in Pratteln.
+Füri was born and brought up in Kleinbasel, a quarter of Basel on the right hand side of the Rhine.
+Füri married Verena Grass and the couple had two children, a daughter named Sandra and a son named Markus.
+Markus also became footballer and he too played for Basel, three seasons, between 1986 and 1989.
+Peter Füri was a qualified electrician and worked up until his retirement as head of department in the distribution center for Coop in Pratteln.
+He died on 11 May 2015 at his home in Muttenz due to heart failure.